omegacms/view/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the OmegaCMS Routing package!
+Thank you for considering contributing to the OmegaCMS View package!
 Your involvement helps make this project better.

 ## Code of Conduct